chchen123/pytpc/README.md

 ## Documentation

+Read the documentation online at: https://groups.nscl.msu.edu/attpc/doc/pytpc

 Most of the code has documentation written into it in the form of docstrings.
 There is also Sphinx documentation, which can be built by running `make html` from inside the `docs` directory.
-I'll post the documentation online somewhere once I find a good place for it.

 ## Contact